-Alcohol: it’s a dividing liquid among many Christians.
-Some say God doesn’t want you to touch a drop of adult beverage.
+Alcohol is a dividing liquid among many Christians.
+Some say God doesn’t want you to touch a drop of it.
 Others say “Even Jesus himself drank wine.”
-The debate about whether or not drinking alcohol is a sin has been held for centuries, but here are some facts about what Scripture says:
+The debate about whether or not drinking alcohol is a sin has gone on for centuries.
+However, the Holy Scripture:

-- The Bible never forbids drinking alcohol in an absolute statement
+- never outright forbids drinking alcohol in an absolute statement

-- Scripture does have a lot to say about overusing alcohol or getting drunk
+- does have a lot to say about overindulging in alcohol (i.e., getting drunk)

-In fact, Jesus’s first public miracle involved wine.
-He and some of his disciples were attending a wedding in his hometown, and the wine ran out — a grave faux pas for the host.
-Jesus’s mom asked him to address the problem, knowing he could; thus, the miracle of turning water into wine occurred.
-It wasn’t just any wine, either, it was the best.
+Not all Biblical stories surrounding wine are about intoxication.
+In fact, Jesus’ first public miracle involved wine.
+In this story, he and some of his disciples were attending a wedding in his hometown.
+During their time there, the wine ran out — a grave faux pas for the host.
+Jesus’ mother, the Virgin Mary, asked her son to address the problem, knowing he could.
+This brought about the miracle of turning water into wine.
+And it wasn’t just any wine, either— it was the best.

 Ecclesiastes 9:7 says, “Go, eat your food with gladness, and drink your wine with a joyful heart, for God has already approved what you do.”
-It seems that enjoying fellowship and time with other people, particularly when you’re living in the Spirit, is something that pleases God— even if you also enjoy a single glass of wine or other adult beverage at the time.
+It seems that enjoying fellowship, particularly when you’re living in the Spirit, is something that pleases God— even if you also enjoy some wine, too.

 Even in Biblical times, people knew that alcohol had some health benefits.
-In 1 Timothy 5:23, Paul tells his young apprentice: “Stop drinking only water, and use a little wine because of your stomach and your frequent illness.”
+In 1 Timothy 5:23, Paul tells his young apprentice: “Stop drinking only water, and use a little wine [for] your stomach and your frequent illness.”

-The problems of alcohol, says the Bible, aren’t in sipping an occasional social drink or having a glass of wine in the evening for health.
-The problem comes when you step outside of moderation or are unable to moderate yourself.
+So, the real problem, according to what Scripture says about alcohol, isn’t in sipping an occasional glass of wine in celebration or health.
+The problem is lack of moderation or the inability to self-moderate.
 Ephesians 5:18 says, “Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit.”

-Don’t Put Alcohol Before Yourself, Your Family, Your God
+Don’t Put Alcohol Before Yourself, Your Family, or Your God

-Alcohol itself isn’t the sin, but putting it before yourself, your family and your God is a sin.
+Alcohol itself isn’t the sin.
+Putting it before yourself, your family and your God is a sin.
 That’s why many Christians draw the line between enjoying a beverage and drunkenness.
-Addiction is a chronic condition — with treatment needs much like a physical illness.
-Addiction, like alcohol, isn’t a sin in itself, but when you elevate your addiction above all else, serving it instead of serving God and others, then you might be falling into sin.
+Addiction, after all, is a chronic mental illness that needs treatment as much as any physical illness.
+With this in mind, addiction, like alcohol, isn’t a sin in itself.
+However, when you place your addiction above all else, serving it instead of serving God and others, then you might be guilty of sin.

 The message: turn away from alcohol if you can’t keep it in a place where it belongs.
 Scripture seems to think that place is in a healthy lifestyle that puts God first, followed by others and yourself.